transkatgirl/nightcore.sh/README.md

 - Waifu2xcpp (for AI image upscaling and noise removal)
 ### Optional
 - MKVToolNix (for embedding thumbnail into video)
+- pngcrush (for further compressing thumbnail)
+- FLAC (for further compressing audio)

 ## Usage
 Once dependencies are installed, download the script to your computer.
 Then, open the script, and adjust the built-in options as you see fit (there are options both at the beginning and the end of the script).